 TWiT TV, run by Leo LaPorte, is one of the most impressive success stories of the podcasting era.
-This Week in Tech is the flagship podcast, and is a panel of incredibly intelligent people talking about the week’s most important stories in technology.
-For a look into the best and brightest of tech, and the important issues, this is a great listen/watch
+This Week in Tech is the flagship podcast and is a panel of incredibly intelligent people talking about the week’s most important stories in technology.
+For a look into the best and brightest of tech, and the crucial issues, this is a great listen/watch

 Every week on The Pipeline, Dan Benjamin interviews someone fascinating.
-It’s always got a tech bent – Gina Trapani from Lifehacker and Jason Snell from Macworld were two of my favorites – and is just about interesting people.
-I love the idea that people are more interesting than topics, and this podcast is a great example of that.
+It’s always got a tech bent – Gina Trapani from Lifehacker and Jason Snell from Macworld were two of my favorites – and is just about entertaining people.
+I love the idea that people are more interesting than topics, and this podcast is an excellent example of that.

 The B.S.
 Report

-Rumor has it this is the most popular podcast on the planet—I can’t confirm this, but I can confirm that it rules.
+Rumor has it this is the most popular podcast on the planet—I can’t confirm this, but I can prove that it rules.
 The B.S.
 Report is when ESPN columnist Bill Simmons gets on the phone a few times a week and just talks sports with his friends.
-He knows ‘em, he loves ‘em, he might have a gambling problem, and he talks with some great people.
-Always a fun and funny listen.
+He knows them, he loves them, he might have a gambling problem, and he talks with some great people.
+Always fun and funny listen.

-The Moth is a collection of people telling their own, interesting stories.
-The Moth is usually a live show of people telling their stories without notes, and it’s been recorded and put into podcast form so we can listen to interesting people telling their favorite personal stories.
+The Moth is a collection of people telling their own, exciting stories.
+The Moth is usually a live show of people speaking their stories without notes, and it’s been recorded and put into podcast form so we can listen to exciting people telling their favorite personal stories.

 The Nerdist podcast is the funniest podcast in existence, and you’ll never convince me otherwise.
 Chris Hardwick is the geekiest comedian on the planet, and he sits around a table with his friends and a guest and talks about technology, comedy, and life.
 Always, always, always hilarious.

 Whenever I want to get excited about humanity, I listen to a TEDTalk.
-The podcast is a filtered list of the talks that people give at the various TED conferences, which are where the brightest and coolest people in the universe get 18 minutes to talk about anything they darn well please.
-The results are fun, interesting, and easily digestible a few minutes at a time.
+The podcast is a filtered list of the talks that people give at the various TED conferences, which are where the brightest and coolest people in the universe get 18 minutes to talk about anything they darn well, please.
+The results are fun, entertaining, and easily digestible a few minutes at a time.